 The preceding analysis has identified a wide range of potential sustainability effects associated with each option.
-Drawing on Table 3.1, Table 3.2 and Appendix B, compares each option (and sub-option) directly in respect of likely environmental, economic and social effects.
-These highlight the principal issues (at this stage at a high level), but sets out where further study of service provision could be required to fully evaluate the effects of specific potential urban extensions.
+Drawing on Table 3.1 and the mapping of service provision and constraints in the area to the north east of the City at Appendix B, Table 3.2 summarises each options in terms of likely environmental, economic and social effects.
+These highlight the principal issues (at this stage at a high level), some of which would require further study to fully evaluate the effects of specific potential urban extensions, locality-specific and wider cumulative implications.